 Like NTFS, exFAT has very large limits on file and partition sizes., allowing you to store files much larger than the 4 GB allowed by FAT32.

-Compatibility: Works with all versions of Windows and modern versions of Mac OS X, but requires additional software on Linux.
+Compatibility: Works with all versions of Windows and modern versions of macOS, but requires additional software on Linux.
 More devices support exFAT than support NTFS, but some—particularly older ones—may only support FAT32.

 Ideal Use: Use it when you need bigger file size and partition limits than FAT32 offers and when you need more compatibility than NTFS offers.
 Assuming that every device you want to use the drive with supports exFAT, you should format your device with exFAT instead of FAT32.